-In August 1993, JOC made a request to CDFG to begin the culture of Manila clams (Venerupis philippinarum, also known as Tapes japonica and Venerupis japonica) in Lease M-438-01 (Studdert 1993^{xiv}).
+In August 1993, JOC made a request to CDFG to begin the culture of Manila clams (Tapes japonica) in Lease M-438-01 (Studdert 1993^{viii}).
 In an October 7, 1993, meeting, CFGC authorized JOC to cultivate Manila clams in an amendment to Lease M-438-02.
-The CFGC meeting minutes documenting the approval of the request state "Lease M-438-02 is a small, 1-acre lease which has been previously used by the JOC in experimental culture of species other than oysters.
+The CFGC meeting minutes state "Lease M-438-02 is a small, 1-acre lease which has been previously used by the JOC in experimental culture of species other than oysters.
 Johnson Oyster Company would now like to investigate if conditions in Drakes Estero are suitable for culture of Manila clams" (CFGC 1993).
+This request was approved by the CFGC.
 CDFG sent a letter to JOC confirming that Manila clams had been added to Lease M-438-02, and JOC signed the lease amendment.

 In November 1989, the Marin County Planning Department contacted Charles Johnson regarding violations involving the enlargement of the processing plant and installation of mobile homes without appropriate permits.
 These activities were also inconsistent with the terms of the RUO.
 Failure to obtain a coastal development permit also placed JOC in violation of California Coastal Act provisions.
+Ultimately, JOC removed the small second-floor addition to the processing plant and several mobile home units.
 However, to bring JOC into compliance with federal, state, and local codes and regulations, a number of facility replacements and best practices were still needed, including an upgrade to the septic system (Caywood and Hagen 2011).
-The expanded septic system plans were eventually submitted to NPS by JOC and evaluated for compliance as part of the 1998 Environmental Assessment (EA) which included several other activities, including removal of unpermitted mobile homes and construction of new facilities (NPS 1998a, 1998b).
-The EA and the executed finding of no significant impact (FONSI) included the existing building removal and new construction of a 900-square-foot garage, a 2,625-square-foot seed plant, a 500-square-foot stringing plant, and a 7,600-square-foot processing plant, along with a new septic system that would include a new leach field and rehabilitation of the existing leach field.
-The FONSI also included an annual processing/production limit of 700,000 pounds (oyster weight) to ensure that the new facilities would not create additional growth (and any new negative impacts) in overall oyster production in the estuary (NPS 1998b).
-The only actions that JOC completed were removal of some mobile homes from the site and installation of a single leach field, which corrected the unpermitted discharge.
+The expanded septic system plans were eventually submitted to the NPS and evaluated for compliance as part of the 1998 Environmental Assessment (EA) which included several other activities, including removal of unpermitted mobile homes and construction of new facilities (NPS 1998a, 1998b).
+The septic leach field system was the only element of the project that was constructed.

-While some progress was made by JOC in bringing facilities into compliance, there were still numerous California Coastal Act, county building code, and NPS permit violations left unresolved (Caywood and Hagen 2011).
-In 2003, CCC issued a Cease and Desist Order (CDO) (No. CCC-03-CD-12) to JOC that required the removal of some unpermitted development from the property (the shucking room and the retail counter, two houses, and two of the four mobile homes), improvement of the wastewater system (which was draining into Drakes Estero), remediation related to the storage of oyster cultivation equipment and disposal of refuse in Drakes Estero and along the shore, and the submittal of a coastal development permit application for after-the-fact authorization for other unpermitted development that included construction of several commercial buildings and a horse paddock; additions to pre-Coastal Act buildings; and permanent placement of a mobile home, three metal storage/refrigeration containers, and an aboveground diesel fuel tank and concrete containment structure (CCC 2003).
-In September 2003, due to the various unresolved violations, NPS revoked authority for the construction and replacement activities that had been authorized by the 1998 EA and FONSI (NPS 2003c^{xv}).
+While some progress was made by JOC in bringing facilities into compliance, there were still numerous California Coastal Act, county building code, and NPS approval violations left unresolved (Caywood and Hagen 2011).
+In 2003, the CCC issued a Cease and Desist Order (No. CCC-03-CD-12) to JOC that required the removal of some unpermitted development from the property, improvement of the wastewater system, and the submittal of a coastal development permit application for after-the-fact authorization for other unpermitted development (CCC 2003).

-Prior to expiration of its 1979 leases, JOC requested lease extensions for a period of 25 years.
-In February 2004, a CDFG letter to JOC indicated that "the Department would require that a federal/National Park Service (NPS) lease be in effect concurrently with the state water bottom lease" (CDFG 2004a^{xvi}).
-On March 15, 2004, NPS conveyed legal opinions from the Solicitor's Office regarding the JOC RUO and relationship to wilderness to the CDFG Director (NPS 2004c^{xvii}).
-On June 14, 2004, CDFG provided their recommendation to the CFGC stating "The Department recommends approval of the requested lease renewals for a period of twenty-five years, contingent on there being a Federal Reservation for the land use within the Point Reyes National Seashore" (CDFG 2004b^{xviii}).
-On June 18, 2004, NPS sent a letter to CDFG reiterating that "The NPS still believes that any activity in the Estero must also be permitted by the NPS" (NPS 2004d^{xix}).
+Prior to expiration of their 1979 leases, JOC requested lease extensions for a period of 25 years.
+In February 2004, a CDFG letter to JOC indicated that "the Department would require that a federal/National Park Service (NPS) lease be in effect concurrently with the state water bottom lease" (CDFG 2004a^{ix}).
+On March 15, 2004, the NPS conveyed legal opinions from the Solicitor's Office regarding the JOC RUO and relationship to wilderness (NPS 2004c^x).
+On June 14, 2004, CDFG provided their recommendation to the CFGC stating "The Department recommends approval of the requested lease renewals for a period of twenty-five years, contingent on there being a Federal Reservation for the land use within the Point Reyes National Seashore" (CDFG 2004b^{xi}).
+On June 18, 2004, NPS sent a letter to CDFG reiterating that "The NPS still believes that any activity in the Estero must also be permitted by the NPS" (NPS 2004d^{xii}).